Moluccas International Campaign for Human Rights

 Picture

-An Indonesian soldier sprays paint on flag of Republic of South Maluku painted on the wall of Kuda Mati Red Cross tunnel on May 3, 2002
+An Indonesian soldier sprays paint on flag of Republic of South Maluku painted on the wall of Kuda Mati Red Cross tunnel In Ambon on May 3, 2002

 RMS as a boomerang for Indonesia